Chart Color Schemes

 Kingsford's young demographic places it in the bottom 15% of areas nationwide

-Kingsford's median age at 31 years is lower than Greater Sydney's average of 37 and Australia's median of 38.
-Kingsford has a higher proportion of residents aged 15-24 (24.1%) compared to Greater Sydney but fewer residents aged 5-14 (7.2%).
-This concentration of 15-24 year-olds is significantly higher than the national average of 12.5%.
-Between 2021 and present, younger residents have reduced Kingsford's median age by 2.4 years to 31.
-During this period, the 15-24 age group increased from 17.4% to 24.1%, while the 25-34 cohort rose from 20.5% to 24.8%.
-Conversely, the 5-14 age group decreased from 9.4% to 7.2%, and the 45-54 group fell from 11.6% to 9.5%.
-By 2041, Kingsford's population is projected to see significant demographic shifts.
-The 25-34 age cohort is expected to grow by 719 people (an 18% increase) from 4,107 to 4,827, while the 0-4 cohort will grow modestly by 9% (an increase of 53 people).
+Kingsford's median age is 31 years, which is lower than Greater Sydney's average of 37 and Australia's median of 38.
+Kingsford has a higher proportion of residents aged 15-24 (24.1%) compared to Greater Sydney but fewer residents aged 5-14 (7.2%), with the former being significantly higher than the national average of 12.5%.
+Between 2021 and now, younger residents have shifted Kingsford's median age down by 2.4 years to its current level.
+During this period, notable changes include an increase in the 15-24 age group from 17.4% to 24.1%, and a rise in the 25-34 cohort from 20.5% to 24.8%.
+Conversely, the 5-14 age group decreased from 9.4% to 7.2%, while the 45-54 group fell from 11.6% to 9.5%.
+Population forecasts for Kingsford in 2041 indicate significant demographic changes.
+The 25-34 age cohort is projected to grow by 719 people (an 18% increase) from 4,107 to 4,827 residents.
+Meanwhile, the 0-4 age group is expected to grow modestly by 9%, adding 53 people.